matrix-org/matrix-spec/content/appendices.md

 specification](/rooms): early room versions included a `domain` component, whereas more recent versions omit the domain and use a base64-encoded hash instead.

+In addition to the requirements of the room version, the length of an event ID, including the `$` sigil and the domain where present, MUST NOT exceed 255 bytes.

 Event IDs are case-sensitive.
 They are not meant to be human-readable.
 They are intended to be treated as fully opaque strings by clients.

-The length of an event ID MUST NOT exceed 255 bytes.

 ### URIs